By Ellen Martin, CNM, MS, FACNM

 FACNM BOARD OF GOVERNORS

 Each year, the FACNM BOG accepts applications for Fellowship and elects new Fellows-at-Large from a slate of candidates.
+Fellowship is conferred for the lifetime of the individual and can only be revoked by a two-thirds vote of the FACNM Board of Governors.
 In addition to being Certified by the ACNM/AMCB and having sustained active or associate membership within the ACNM for a minimum of five consecutive years, elected Fellows must meet the following criteria:

 - ACNM/AMCB leadership on national or international levels.
 (30%)